robmoore-i/suffix-tree-construction/Plan.md

 - Create a small performance test suite which evaluates the library's execution speed, using some not-too-large datasets. :white_check_mark: (13/01)

 - Parallel index building.
-Load the files into memory in separate coroutines which run in parallel.
+Load the files into memory using coroutines which run in parallel. :white_check_mark: (13/01)

+- Query indexed files in parallel.
+Search the indexes of different files in parallel using coroutines. :white_check_mark: (13/01)

 - Parallel queries.
 Update the application so that there is a way to execute queries in parallel.
 Make sure that there are automated tests which cover this